Join Us in Celebrating the Eagles Who Soared Beyond

 BEST NEW STUDENT ORGANIZATION OF THE YEAR

-This award recognizes a newly active organization chartered in spring 2024 or fall 2024 semester that has demonstrated a strong level of leadership, campus involvement, and/or community engagement.
+This award recognizes a newly active organization chartered in the spring 2025 or the fall 2025 semester that has demonstrated a strong level of leadership, campus involvement, and/or community engagement.

 STUDENT ORGANIZATION MEMBER ENGAGEMENT AND DEVELOPMENT AWARD